c3lang/c3-web/src/content/docs/FAQ/compare-languages.md

 - Ad hoc parametric polymorphism
 - Multiple return values
 - Error handling through multiple returns
-- A rich built in set of types for maths
+- A rich built-in set of types for maths

 ##### In C3 but not in Odin